Protect Yourself from Facebook ClickJacking

 You see how these Scammers are encouraging you to re-share the link and add a Thanksgiving comment before it will allow you to access the allegedly free Amazon gift card.

-Once you complete the required steps, you will be taken to another webpage, wherein you will be asked to complete surveys or offers which are affiliated to the Scammers, who in-turn earn cash for every survey or offer you complete and there is no Gift card.
+Once you complete the required steps, you will be taken to another webpage, wherein you will be asked to complete surveys or offers that are affiliated with scammers, who in turn earn cash for every survey or offer you complete.
+There is no gift card.

 amazon scam card